vishaljonathan/Assignment/README.md

-This repository contains solution of assignments provided during the 2nd phase of Hexaware Training
+This repository contains solution of assignments provided during the 2nd phase of Hexaware Training.